 Is there an opportunity for me to get a printout or email of my test results?

 I seriously loved having a copy of all my test results.
 It’s so empowering to see exactly HOW low you are in things or what your levels were a particular month and be able to compare.
 I used to get a printout of all my blood test results (and they’re really easy to interpret by the way), and I’d call on the phone for my results, I always used to ask them to give me the numbers of EACH hormone they tested and logged it in a spreadsheet.
 It is a wonderful way to understand more about what they’re looking for and be able to compare to past cycles.
-I’m kicking myself now because I’ve lost the spreadsheet from all my treatments with Chloe and I’d die to know how these compare!

 If you’re over or underweight – are there any weight restrictions on IVF?